department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/product/1-background-research.md

 Following are details from several studies.

 ### To do
 - Read the research studies below.
+Notice the outstanding research question at the end.
-- Find more research studies related to records.
+- Look for more research studies related to records.
 - Gather analytics and see what story they tell.

 ### 1) Round 1 user research on the MHV on VA.gov prototype